sngillard/WGU_Transfer_Courses/README.md

 - Advanced Java - D387
 - Linux Foundations - D281

 In January 2025, I decided to switch to the new program track at WGU, which includes additional AI-focused courses.
-While some courses I had planned to take were no longer required, I am excited to pursue courses in **AI & Machine Learning** and **AI Optimization for Computer Scientists** to build expertise in this rapidly growing field.
+While some of the courses I had already completed are no longer required in the updated program, I am excited to pursue AI & Machine Learning and AI Optimization for Computer Scientists to gain experience and explore this rapidly growing field.

 ### Term 2 (February 2025 - July 2025)
 - Introduction to Computer Science - D684